bao-O/AZ-204/Questions/Blob Storage.md

 # Blob Storage

+Question: Which of the following correctly describes the hierarchy of Azure Blob Storage?

+- [x] Storage Account > Container > Blob
+- [ ] Blob > Container > Storage Account
+- [ ] Storage Account > Blob > Container
+- [ ] Container > Storage Account > Blob

+Answers: Storage Account > Container > Blob: Correct.
+A Storage Account contains Containers, which store Blobs (individual objects like files).
+Blob > Container > Storage Account: Incorrect.
+Blobs are stored within Containers, not the other way around.
+Storage Account > Blob > Container: Incorrect.
+Containers organize Blobs within a Storage Account.
+Container > Storage Account > Blob: Incorrect.
+Containers are nested within Storage Accounts.

+---

+Question: Which statement is true about changing the SKU of an Azure Storage Account?

+- [ ] You can directly change the SKU from General-purpose v1 to General-purpose v2 in the Azure Portal.
+- [x] You cannot change the SKU type, but you can change the redundancy type seamlessly.
+- [ ] Changing the SKU requires deleting and recreating the Storage Account.
+- [x] To change the SKU, you must copy the contents to a new Storage Account with the desired SKU.

+Answers: You can directly change the SKU from General-purpose v1 to General-purpose v2: Incorrect.
+SKU type (v1, v2, BlobStorage) is fixed at creation.
+You cannot change the SKU type, but you can change the redundancy type seamlessly: Correct.
+Redundancy (e.g., LRS to ZRS) can be changed without downtime.
+Changing the SKU requires deleting and recreating the Storage Account: Incorrect.
+Copying to a new account is sufficient.

+---

+Question: Which scenario is most suitable for using Locally Redundant Storage (LRS) in Azure Blob Storage?

+- [x] Applications where data can be reconstructed and cost is a primary concern
+- [ ] Applications requiring high availability across multiple availability zones
+- [ ] Applications needing asynchronous replication to a secondary region
+- [ ] Applications using Azure Files for high-performance workloads

+Answers: Applications where data can be reconstructed and cost is a primary concern: Correct.
+LRS replicates data three times within one data center, ideal for low-cost, reconstructable data.
+Applications requiring high availability across multiple availability zones: Incorrect.
+ZRS is better for zone-level redundancy.
+Applications needing asynchronous replication to a secondary region: Incorrect.
+GRS or GZRS provides cross-region replication.
+Applications using Azure Files for high-performance workloads: Incorrect.
+ZRS is recommended for Azure Files.

+---

+Question: What is a key characteristic of Zone-Redundant Storage (ZRS) in Azure Blob Storage?

+- [ ] Data is replicated asynchronously to a secondary region
+- [x] Write operations are confirmed only after all availability zones acknowledge
+- [ ] It is the cheapest redundancy option for Blob Storage
+- [x] It is recommended for Azure Files to ensure high availability

+Answers: Data is replicated asynchronously to a secondary region: Incorrect.
+ZRS replicates data synchronously across three availability zones in one region, not to a secondary region.
+Write operations are confirmed only after all availability zones acknowledge: Correct.
+ZRS ensures data is written to all zones before confirming.
+It is the cheapest redundancy option for Blob Storage: Incorrect.
+LRS is cheaper.
+It is recommended for Azure Files to ensure high availability: Correct.
+ZRS provides zone-level redundancy, ideal for Azure Files.

+---

+Question: Which statement accurately describes Geo-Redundant Storage (GRS) in Azure Blob Storage?

+- [ ] Data is replicated synchronously across three availability zones
+- [x] Data is replicated locally (LRS) and asynchronously to a secondary region
+- [ ] Write operations are confirmed after the secondary region acknowledges
+- [ ] It is recommended for applications requiring zone-level redundancy

+Answers: Data is replicated synchronously across three availability zones: Incorrect.
+GRS does not use zone-level redundancy; ZRS does.
+Data is replicated locally (LRS) and asynchronously to a secondary region: Correct.
+GRS combines LRS in the primary region with asynchronous replication to a secondary region.
+Write operations are confirmed after the secondary region acknowledges: Incorrect.
+GRS replication is asynchronous; writes are confirmed locally.
+It is recommended for applications requiring zone-level redundancy: Incorrect.
+ZRS or GZRS is better for zone redundancy.

+---

+Question: What distinguishes Geo-Zone-Redundant Storage (GZRS) from other redundancy types in Azure Blob Storage?

+- [ ] It is the only redundancy type supporting Azure Files
+- [x] It combines ZRS in the primary region with asynchronous replication to a secondary region
+- [ ] It provides read access to the secondary region by default
+- [ ] It is cheaper than LRS for large datasets

+Answers: It is the only redundancy type supporting Azure Files: Incorrect.
+ZRS and other types also support Azure Files.
+It combines ZRS in the primary region with asynchronous replication to a secondary region: Correct.
+GZRS uses ZRS locally and replicates to a secondary region.
+It provides read access to the secondary region by default: Incorrect.
+Read access requires RA-GZRS.
+It is cheaper than LRS for large datasets: Incorrect.
+GZRS is more expensive than LRS.

+---

+Question: What is a key feature of Read-Access Geo-Redundant Storage (RA-GRS) in Azure Blob Storage?

+- [x] Read access is available at the secondary region via a specific URL
+- [ ] Data is replicated synchronously to the secondary region
+- [ ] It is the default redundancy type for all Storage Accounts
+- [ ] Write operations are confirmed only after secondary region acknowledgment

+Answers: Read access is available at the secondary region via a specific URL: Correct.
+RA-GRS allows reading from the secondary region using https://{accountName}-secondary.<url>.
+Data is replicated synchronously to the secondary region: Incorrect.
+RA-GRS uses asynchronous replication.
+It is the default redundancy type for all Storage Accounts: Incorrect.
+LRS is the default.
+Write operations are confirmed only after secondary region acknowledgment: Incorrect.
+Writes are confirmed locally.

+---

+Question: Which statement is true about Read-Access Geo-Zone-Redundant Storage (RA-GZRS) in Azure Blob Storage?

+- [ ] It replicates data synchronously across three regions
+- [x] It provides read access to the secondary region with zone-redundant storage in the primary region
+- [ ] It is cheaper than ZRS for small datasets
+- [ ] It does not support Azure Files

+Answers: It replicates data synchronously across three regions: Incorrect.
+RA-GZRS uses asynchronous replication to the secondary region.
+It provides read access to the secondary region with zone-redundant storage in the primary region: Correct.
+RA-GZRS combines ZRS in the primary region with read access to the secondary region.
+It is cheaper than ZRS for small datasets: Incorrect.
+RA-GZRS is more expensive.
+It does not support Azure Files: Incorrect.
+RA-GZRS supports Azure Files.

+---

 Question: Which of the following types of blobs are used to store virtual hard drive files?

 - [ ] Block blobs